-Emotional Intelligence, also called EI, is partly the ability to recognize and control your own emotions, and understand what those emotions are telling you.
-EI also means that you can recognize the emotional wants and needs of others and respond appropriately.
-Put simply, EI determines your self-awareness and your people skills.
+Emotional Intelligence (also called EI) is partly the ability to recognize and control your own emotions, and understand what those emotions are telling you.
+Emotional intelligence also means that you can recognize the emotional wants and needs of others and respond appropriately.
+Put simply, emotional intelligence determines your self-awareness and your people skills.

 When emotionally intelligent people work together, they have the ability to sweep aside minor conflicts in order to focus on the team's interests.
 They can deal well with more serious conflicts, and they can grow from any disagreements that may arise.